 Provides a comprehensive introduction to aspects of human anatomy, physiology, biochemistry and evolution.
-Covers the concepts of food and its assimilation, the transition from cells to tissues to organs, the control of homeostasis through the nervous and endocrine systems, movement and an introduction to drugs and their modes of action.
+Covers the concepts of molecules and their behaviour within cells, the transition from cells to tissues to organs, the control of homeostasis through the nervous and endocrine systems, movement, an introduction to genetics and drugs and their modes of action.

 2. To develop critical reasoning skills, particularly in relation to the application of knowledge in the human biosciences.